aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/search-config.md

 with an [Expiry Time](../../submodules/MaterialProviders/aws-encryption-sdk-specification/framework/cryptographic-materials-cache.md#expiry-time) equal to now + configured [cacheTTL](#cachettl).

+If using a `Shared` cache across multiple [Beacon Key Sources](#beacon-key-source), different [Beacon Key Sources](#beacon-key-source) having the same `branchKey` can have different TTLs.
+In such a case, the expiry time in the cache is set according to the [Beacon Key Source](#beacon-key-source) that populated the cache.
+There MUST be a check (cacheEntryWithinLimits) to make sure that for the cache entry found, who's TTL has NOT expired, `time.now() - cacheEntryCreationTime <= ttlSeconds` is true and valid for TTL of the [Beacon Key Source](#beacon-key-source) getting the cache entry.
+If this is NOT true, then we MUST treat the cache entry as expired.

 These cached materials MUST be returned.

 ### HMAC Key Generation